komsan-k/977-220/iot/esp32/ntp-time/README.md

 ## 🧩 7.
 Exercises

-1. **Time Zone Modification:**
-   Change the `gmtOffset_sec` value to correspond to your own time zone (e.g., UTC+8 for Singapore = 28800 seconds).
+1. Modify the `gmtOffset_sec` value to match your time zone.

-2. **Daylight Saving:**
-   Simulate Daylight Saving by setting `daylightOffset_sec = 3600` and observe the time shift.
+2. Add Daylight Saving (`daylightOffset_sec = 3600`) and observe the result.

-3. **Custom NTP Server:**
+3. Change the NTP server to `th.pool.ntp.org`.
-   Replace `pool.ntp.org` with your regional NTP pool, e.g., `th.pool.ntp.org`.

-4. **Display Format:**
-   Modify the `strftime()` pattern to include day name or AM/PM format, e.g., `"%A %I:%M:%S %p"`.
+4. Modify the display format to include day name or AM/PM.

-5. **LCD/Display Extension:**
-   Connect a 16×2 LCD or OLED display to show the current time instead of Serial Monitor.
+5. Display the time on a 16×2 LCD or OLED.

-6. **Timestamping Application:**
-   Extend the code to print time-stamped sensor readings (temperature, humidity, etc.).
+6. Extend the code to timestamp temperature readings.

 ---

 ## 📚 8.
 Discussion Questions

 1. Why is NTP synchronization important in IoT systems?
-2. What happens if the ESP32 loses Wi-Fi connection — will the time still update?
+2. What happens if Wi-Fi disconnects temporarily?
-3. How often should NTP synchronization occur in a real IoT system?
+3. How frequently should synchronization occur?
-4. Explain how `configTime()` differs from manually setting the clock.
+4. How does `configTime()` differ from manual time setting?
-5. How can you ensure long-term clock accuracy in offline IoT devices?
+5. How can offline IoT devices maintain accurate time?

 ---

 ## ✅ 9.
 Conclusion

-This lab demonstrates how the ESP32 can **synchronize time automatically** using an **NTP server**, a crucial capability in modern IoT systems.
+This lab demonstrates how ESP32 synchronizes real-time data with NTP servers, allowing accurate timestamps in IoT systems.
-Students learned how to:
+You have learned to:
 - Connect to Wi-Fi.
-- Use `configTime()` for real-time clock updates.
+- Use `configTime()` for synchronization.
-- Display formatted local time in the serial monitor.
+- Display formatted real-time values.

-The technique lays the foundation for **timestamped IoT data logging**, **real-time scheduling**, and **synchronized edge devices**.
+This knowledge supports **timestamped IoT data**, **event scheduling**, and **real-time coordination**.

 ---